alchemyplatform/aa-sdk/site/overview/getting-started.md

 ## 4. Send a User Operation Using Account Kit

-Finally, let's deploy the newly funded smart account and send a `UserOperation` on its behalf.
+Finally, let's deploy the newly funded smart account and send a UO on its behalf.

 <<< @/snippets/getting-started/send-user-operation.ts